Otaru University of Commerce

 Otaru University of Commerce (小樽商科大学, Otaru Shōka Daigaku) is a national university in Japan.
 The main campus of the university is in Otaru, Hokkaido, with a satellite campus in Chūō-ku, Sapporo.

 Overview

 The university is often called "Taru-shō" or "Shō-dai".
-The graduate university has a MBA program, the "Major in Entrepreneurship" course.
+The graduate university has an MBA program, the "Major in Entrepreneurship" course.

 The symbol of the university was designated on October 1, 1998.
 The logo imprints the year of the establishment, the name of the university (OUC), and the symbol of two wings of Hermes, who is the Olympian god of commerce.